Why Most Lead Scoring Models Are Wrong

 The score number itself is meaningless.
 What matters: at this score, X% of leads convert to SQL.
 That's what Sales is buying when they accept your MQLs.

-Quarterly review: pull the last 90 days of scored leads, check whether MQL→SQL conversion rate at threshold is still acceptable.
+Quarterly review: pull the last 90 days of scored leads, check whether MQL-to-SQL conversion rate at threshold is still acceptable.
 Annual recalibration: full re-run of the model against rolling 12-month data.

-Most B2B teams' scoring models are 60% built and 40% guessed.
+Most B2B scoring models we audit were built from intuition, not calibrated from conversion data.
 The 30-min scoping call covers what a calibration project would look like for your instance.

 Only 5% of contacts above MQL threshold means scoring is too conservative.
 You're losing pipeline to leads that converted without ever being marketed to as MQLs.
 Fix: lower threshold, broaden positive signal set.